fncokg/pandoc-tex-numbering/README.md

 ## Data Export

 If you set the metadata `data-export-path` to a path, the filter will export the filter data to the specified path in the JSON format.
 This is useful for further usage of the filter data in other scripts or filter debugging.
 The output data is a dictionary with identifiers (labels) as keys and the corresponding data as values.

-All kinds of identifiers have the following common keys: `num: str` and `type: Literal["fig", "tab", "eq", "sec"]`.
-For sections, there is an additional key `level: int` representing the level of the section.
-For tables and figures, there is additional keys `caption: str` and `short_caption: str` representing the full caption and the short caption defined in the LaTeX source code.

-Note: currently, short captions defined via `\caption[short caption]{full caption}` are not supported for `docx` output, but the filter will export them for your further usage.
+The info dict contains the following keys: `nums: list[int]`, `item_type: Literal["fig", "tab", "eq", "sec", "subfig"]`, `caption: Optional[str]`, `short_caption: Optional[str]`, `src: str`, `ref: str`, `cref: str`, `Cref: str`.

 ## Log